Fact checkedFact Checked

 • Contains all the essential amino acids

-• Not ideal for those with a lactose sensitivity
+• Not ideal for those with lactose sensitivity

 Those looking for a protein powder made with natural ingredients might be intrigued by the Grass-Fed Protein Powder from Natural Whey.
 This protein powder is made with a single ingredient and is free of additives and artificial sweeteners like acesulfame potassium.
 The protein is sourced from cows living on small dairy farms in California.
 The cows are grass-fed year-round and raised without growth hormones.